changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-integration-services.md

 <properties
-   pageTitle="SQL Server から Azure SQL Data Warehouse へのデータの読み込み (SSIS) | Microsoft Azure" description="さまざまなデータ ソースから SQL Data Warehouse にデータを移動する SQL Server Integration Services (SSIS) パッケージを作成する方法について説明します。" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (SSIS) | Microsoft Azure" description="Shows you how to create a SQL Server Integration Services (SSIS) package to move data from a wide variety of data sources to SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"